RV ReservationsDirections

 Kelley Hernandez, Executive Director

-Kelley Hernandez currently serves as the Operations Manager for Williamson County Commissioner Russ Boles, Precinct 4.
-Hernandez was on the Hutto YMCA Board of Directors as the Event Chair and was recently named Volunteer of the Year by this organization.
-She was also awarded the high honor of Hutto Citizen of the Year.
+Kelley Hernandez currently serves as the Chief of Staff for Williamson County Commissioner Russ Boles, Precinct 4.
+Hernandez recently served as the Event Chair for the Hutto YMCA Board of Directors and was recognized as their Volunteer of the Year in 2021.
+That same year she was also awarded the high honor as the Hutto Citizen of the Year.

 Prior to joining the Commissioners team, Hernandez worked in Hutto, Texas as the Director of the Brushy Creek Amphitheater and held two positions at the Hutto Chamber of Commerce as the Operations Manager & Event Coordinator.
 She has worked the better part of her business career in the Events and Marketing field.